scheb/sound-to-light-osc/README.md

 Real-time detection of beats for audio from an input device (typically "Stereo Mix").
 Outputs OSC signals, which can be used for sound-to-light control.

+It keeps track of the music "intensity" (calm, normal, intense) to switch lighting programs.

 I use [QLC+](https://github.com/mcallegari/qlcplus) for DMX control.

 ## Required modules